riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 }
 {{< / highlight >}}

-Next we need to tell our router that we want to handle route `localhost:8080/welcome/(some String value)`, to do this we can add new route to our collection but and our already modified handler will do the trick of extracting route parameter:
+Next we need to tell our router that we want to handle route `localhost:8080/welcome/(some String value)`, to do this we can add new route to our collection and our already modified handler will do the trick of extracting route parameter:

 {{< highlight swift "linenos=inline,linenostart=0" >}}
 router.get("welcome", String.parameter, use: controller.welcome)